Crime & Courts

 The plaintiff’s attorneys had asked for $35 million in damages, for her medical care and the loss of life potential.

-Gabby Chipps of Ninilchik was 20 when she was arrested in 2020 for an assault charge and taken to Wildwood Correctional Center in Kenai, her attorneys said at trial.
+Gabby Chipps of Ninilchik was 20 when she was arrested in 2020 on an assault charge and taken to Wildwood Correctional Center in Kenai, her attorneys said at trial.
 She’d never before been in prison.
 After several weeks of incarceration and signs of mental deterioration, she attempted suicide in an isolation cell and suffered an anoxic brain injury.

 Chipps now requires 24-hour-a-day medical care, which her attorneys said is provided at home by her family.